 This course is only available for students in the BA Urban Studies who have successfully completed the first year (propedeuse) of the Urban Studies programme.

-The purpose of this course is to familiarize students with project management.
-Students will work on projects, starting from concrete questions provided by governmental, non-governmental and business organizations (our ‘clients’).
-Students will work in a team setting (approx. 7-8 students/ team) and supervised by Urban Studies staff.
+The purpose of this course is to experience working on real projects and by doing so to acquire project management skills.
+Students will work on real projects, starting from concrete questions provided by governmental, non-governmental and business organizations (our clients).
+Students will work in a team setting (approx. 7-8 students/ team) and will be supervised by Urban Studies staff.
 They will cover the full project life-cycle: inception, development, execution, closeout.

 General learning outcomes